Xiaogang Ma

-Xiaogang Ma (马小刚; born 1980) or Marshall Ma is a Chinese data science and geoinformatics researcher at the University of Idaho (UI), United States.
+Xiaogang Ma (马小刚; born 1980) or Marshall Ma is a data science and geoinformatics researcher at the University of Idaho (UI), United States.
 He is an associate professor in the department of computer science at UI, and also affiliates with the department of earth and spatial sciences and several research institutes and centers at the university.

 Early life and education

 Ma was born in Tianmen, an inland county in Central China.
 He finished college and graduate studies at China University of Geosciences (Wuhan) in the early 2000s.
 Then in 2007 he went to ITC, the Netherlands for PhD study, originally affiliating with Utrecht University and then University of Twente.
 In 2011, he was awarded a PhD degree of Earth System Science and GIScience from University of Twente with his dissertation "Ontology Spectrum for Geological Data Interoperability".
 In early 2012, Ma joined the Tetherless World Constellation at Rensselaer Polytechnic Institute (RPI) as a postdoctorate fellow, with financial supports from the Sloan Foundation and NSF.
 At RPI, he received intensive training of data science methods and semantic technologies, and he participated and led several research projects.
 In 2014, Ma was promoted to associate research scientist at RPI.